MakieOrg/Makie.jl/README.md

 [gitlab-url]: https://gitlab.com/JuliaGPU/GLMakie-jl/pipelines

 ## Issues
-Please file all issues in the [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention GLMakie in the issue text!
+Please file all issues in [Makie.jl](https://github.com/JuliaPlots/Makie.jl/issues/new), and mention GLMakie in the issue text!